The Sarcochilus Orchid: Spectacular Flowering and Easy to Grow

 Then you must take note of the cultural requirements.

 These are shade loving (I find 50 - 60% is fine), cool growing orchids.
 Sarcs thrive with plenty of air movement and humidity so trying to replicate the Sarcs natural environment is beneficial to their success.
 I have mentioned seven aspects of Sarcochilus culture below:

 This is crucial to Sarcs and also aids in regulating plant temperature and reducing any bacterial or fungal infections.
 If there is not enough air movement, then install and artificial means like a fan.

 Although most growers recommend temperature's 8 - 25C ( 40 - 80F) for optimal growth I use it as a guide.
 If anything, I am more concerned with the heat in summer when I am unable to dampen down because plants will stress when they reach around 29C and then they cease photosynthesis.

-My Sarc shelter endures up to eight frosts annually and in summer the mercury has reached 36C on rare occasions prompting watering down under the orchids to lower the temperature and increase the humidity.
+My Sarc shelter endures up to eight frosts annually.
+In the summer, the mercury has reached 36C on rare occasions, prompting watering down under the orchids to lower the temperature and increase the humidity.

 Sarcs should never be subjected to frosts at all so this is why the shelter gets wrapped with plastic at night in the winter.